Group Fairness in Bandit Arm Selection: Related Work

-Fairness in bandits is a particularly important area as the online, dynamic nature makes the task challenging and the use of bandits in a number of areas makes the problem particularly relevant.
-The motivating factor for group fairness is that one does not want to cause disparate impact, or the idea that groups should be treated differently based only on non-relevant aspects \cite{Feldman:15:DisparateImpact}.
-Indeed, discrimination in certain areas including housing, credit, and jobs is specifically forbidden in the US by the Civil Rights Act of 1965.
-It is specifically in these areas where bandit algorithms are deployed: advertising (where discrimination has been found), \cite{Sweeney:2013:AdDelivery} college admissions~\cite{Schumann:2019:CohortSelection}, and interviewing~\citet{Schumann:2019:TieredInterviewing}.
+Since preliminary versions of this work were presented \cite{Schumann20:Fairness,SLMD:19:FairBandit} there have been several papers that have investigated similar problems. \citet{Wang21:Fairness} look at fairness of exposure in CMAB base systems, specifically focusing on similarity of merit, which is more in line with individual rather than the group fairness we consider here. \citet{Tang21:Generalized} consider a setting inspired by liver transplantation where the objective is to trade off a more egalitarian, max-min, policy in allocating opportunities for surgeons to gain experience in liver transplant training.
+Finally, \citet{Ron21:Corporate} investigate a setting of allocating opportunities to sub-populations in a corporate decision making setting where each arm needs to pulled at least a budgeted number of times, but where the cost of allocating an opportunity to a non-optimal arm is known in advance.
+Interestingly, their algorithmt also achieves a $T^{2/3}$ regret, similar to our results.

-One needs to be careful when appealing to purely statistical metrics for ensuring fairness in these systems.
-As argued by \citet{Corbett18MeasureFairness}, simply setting our sights on a form of classification parity, i.e., forcing that some statistical measure be normalized across a set of protected groups, we may miss bigger picture issues.
+One needs to be careful when appealing to purely statistical metrics for ensuring fairness.
+As argued by \citet{Corbett18MeasureFairness}, simply setting our sights on a form of classification parity, i.e., forcing that some statistical measure be normalized across groups, we may miss bigger picture issues.
 Specifically, by only focusing on the statistics of the data we have, we miss an opportunity to identify and understand why the data we have may be \emph{causing} the bias.
-Later, we will argue that our particular formalization of regret allows us to actually learn particular sources of bias that may exist in our data.
+Later, we will argue that our novel formalization of regret allows us to actually learn particular sources of bias that may exist in our data.